Luscious Lemon Tart

 • Don’t allow the lemon mixture to get too hot or boil as it will curdle.

-This delicious tart is from Kathy Paterson’s most recent cookbook ‘Meat and Three’ to purchase a copy visit Kathy’s website.
+This delicious tart is from Kathy Paterson’s cookbook ‘Meat and Three’ to purchase a copy visit Kathy’s website.

 Previous